kplattret/kevinplattret.com/data/books/2023-10-19-engineering-management-for-the-rest-of-us.md

 context, because it largely depends on the environment you work in and the team you work with, the mission you work on, your personality and many other things in between.

-Having said that, feeling well prepared and equipped te become a manager will go a long way, and Sarah Drasner proves to be an outstanding guide for this sinuous journey.
+Having said that, feeling well prepared and equipped to become a manager will go a long way, and Sarah Drasner proves to be an outstanding guide for this sinuous journey.
 In *Engineering Management for the Rest of Us*, she gives us a plethora of stories, through which she explores challenges and outlines processes that have worked time and again for her and her teams.
 She invites us to